roitmaster/clip-tagger/README.md

 This repository contains code for a CLIP-based image tagging model that can generate tags for images using a dictionary of predefined tags.
 This project leverages OpenAI's [CLIP](https://github.com/openai/CLIP) model to create and assign relevant tags to images based on their similarity to text embeddings.

+you can look in the notebook for example of use

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)